GRC 20/20 CyberGRX Solution Perspective

 The Bottom Line

-An ad hoc approach to third party management results in poor visibility across the organization because there is no framework or architecture for managing third-party information security risk and compliance as an integrated framework.
+An ad hoc approach to third-party cyber risk management results in poor visibility across the organization because there is no framework or architecture for managing third-party information security risk, and compliance as an integrated framework.

 CyberGRX is a third-party cyber risk management solution provider that GRC 20/20 has researched, evaluated, and reviewed that is agile for use in complex, distributed, and dynamic business environments to manage an organization’s third-party management processes in the context of cyber security.
-CyberGRX delivers a new breed of integrated and collaborative services and technology that leverages an intuitive exchange network platform to streamline third party management to make it more efficient, effective, and agile.
+CyberGRX is only third-party cyber risk management solution security professionals need to confidently act on third-party cybersecurity risks.

-The solution delivers significant business value and brings a contextual understanding of information security risk in third party management across an organization’s distributed and heterogeneous extended enterprise environment.
+The solution delivers significant business value and brings a contextual understanding of information security risk in third-party cyber risk management across an organization’s distributed and heterogeneous extended enterprise environment.

 GRC 20/20’s evaluation, research, and interactions with CyberGRX clients have determined the following:

-They were swamped with new third parties and had a range of legacy third parties that they could not begin to think of going back to provide assurance on.
-This resulted in lots of legacy third parties that never had a security review.
-These organizations had to either add FTEs to address the risk exposure in third party relationships or look for a solution that helped automate and collaborate with third parties more efficiently, effectively and in a way that is agile.
+They were swamped with new third parties and had a range of legacy third parties, which resulted in many legacy third parties that never had a security review.
+These organizations had to either add FTEs to address the cyber risk exposure in third-party relationships or look for a solution that helped automate and collaborate with third parties with speed and certainty

 Organizations choose CyberGRX as they are looking for a single integrated information service for third-party cyber risk management to replace manual processes encumbered with documents, spreadsheets, and emails.
 They are looking for a single collaborative process that can handle a complex array of third parties that can be assessed once and provide assurance to many relationships on a continuous basis.
-Other solutions these clients looked at could not scale the way they needed it to.
+Other solutions these clients looked at could not scale in the way they needed.
 The main reasons why clients select CyberGRX is:

 - Faster assessment and continuous monitoring of third-party relationships where organizations and their third parties participate in a shared network exchange of information to promote collaborative accountability and ongoing insight.